mozilla/platform-status/features/gamepad.md

 ie_ref: GamePad API
 ---

-An API to access and respond to signals from gamepads and other game controllers.
+Access and respond to signals from gamepads and other game controllers.